skp3214/skp3214/README.md

 ---

-👋 Hi, I'm a tech enthusiast from Balrampur, Uttar Pradesh, currently learning PHP and Laravel.
+👋 Hi, I'm a tech enthusiast from Balrampur, Uttar Pradesh, currently learning PHP and Laravel and Robotics Process Automation.

 🎓 B.Tech in Computer Science at Lovely Professional University.